A-League transfer news: Sydney FC sign ex-Western Sydney Wanderers playmaker Alexander Baumjohann to make derby statement | Goal.com

 Sydney FC have fired the first shot at derby rivals Western Sydney after the signing of ex-Wanderer Alexander Baumjohann on a two-year deal.

-The announcement of the 32-year-old's capture was made on Tuesday morning, in a move that is sure to spark tension in next season's Sydney derbies.
+The A-League champions made the announcement of the 32-year-old's capture on Tuesday morning, in a move that is sure to spark tension in next season's Sydney derbies.

 Baumjohann impressed in his first A-League season after being brought Down Under to the red and black by Markus Babbel, scoring three goals and getting three assists in 20 appearances.